-The nation's military faces a strategic environment that is increasingly complex and unpredictable.
+Why we have a WG21: The nation's military faces a strategic environment that is increasingly complex and unpredictable.
 Analysts must enhance analytic skills and improve knowledge-sharing procedures.
-The DOD published an Operational Energy Strategy (OES) Implementation Plan in March 2012 to guide the nation through an uncertain energy environment, and enhance both research and development and information sharing using a three-fold approach:
+The DOD published an Operational Energy Strategy (OES) Implementation Plan to guide the nation through an uncertain energy environment, and enhance research, development and information sharing using a three-fold approach:

-- More Fight, Less Fuel: Reduce Demand for Energy in Military Operations.
-Today's military missions require large and growing amounts of energy with supply lines that can be costly, vulnerable to disruption, and a burden on Warfighters.
-The Department needs to improve its ability to measure operational energy consumption, reduce demand, and increase the efficiency of energy use to enhance combat effectiveness. - More Options, Less Risk: Expand and Secure Energy Supplies for Military Operations.
+• More Fight, Less Fuel: Reduce Demand for Energy in Military Operations.
+Today's military missions have growing energy demands with supply lines that can be costly, vulnerable, and a burden on Warfighters.
+The Department needs to improve its ability to manage overall operational energy as a system, reduce demand, and optimize conversion to enhance combat effectiveness.

+• More Options, Less Risk: Expand and Secure Energy Supplies for Military Operations.
 Reliance on a single energy source - petroleum - has economic, strategic, and environmental drawbacks.
 In addition, the security of energy supply infrastructure for critical missions at fixed installations is not always robust.
-The Department needs to diversify its energy sources and protect access to energy supplies to have a more assured supply of energy for military missions. - More Capability, Less Cost: Build Energy Security into the Future Force.
+The Department needs to diversify its energy sources, leverage novel, situation dependent sources, and protect access to energy supplies to have a more assured supply of energy for military missions.

+• More Capability, Less Cost: Build Energy Security into the Future Force.
 While the force's energy requirements entail tactical, operational, and strategic risks, the Department's institutions and processes for building future military forces do not systematically consider such risks and costs.
 The Department needs to integrate operational energy considerations into the full range of planning and force development activities.